rikosintie/Discovery/docs/appendix-daily-switch-backup.md

 line changes: `cli copy running-config http://<host>:8080/<file>` in place of `cli show run | redirect tftp://<host>/<file>`.

-This backs up the running config with the filename test.txt.
+This backs up the running config with the filename LAB_3850.txt.
+It overwrites the previous backup.

 ----------------------------------------------------------------